MuhammadNisarWCSS/Library-Room-Booking-Application/README.txt

 Author : Muhammad Nisar

+Allows students to book a certain room at a certain date, or to search for rooms that match certain criteria and check their availability.

 At the moment, this application is only supported on linux.

 Files : Date.h, Date.cc (Handles the Date objects by comparing dates)